knative/docs/blog/releases/announcing-knative-v0-24-release.md

 * **DomainMapping feature is now BETA**

-    This means it is built in to the main `serving-core` YAML by default.
+    This means it is built into the main `serving-core` YAML by default.
     It is still possible to opt out of the feature by setting replica count of the domainmapping-controller to zero.